Sharing the goodness…

 For a tour of the Query Designer, see Queries: Retrieving Information from a Data Source

-To create a query, in the Solution Explorer right-click on the entity you want to base it on (in our case Contacts) and choose “Add Query”.
+To create a global query, in the Solution Explorer right-click on the entity you want to base it on (in our case Contacts) and choose “Add Query”.

 The Query Designer will open and the first thing you do is name your query.
 We’ll name ours “SortedContacts”.
 Once you do this, you will see the query listed under the entity in the Solution Explorer.

-So let’s create a query that filters by date range but this time we will specify the Source of the query be the SortedContacts query.
+What if we wanted to allow the user to find contacts who’s birth date falls within a specific range?
+Let’s create a query that filters by date range but this time we will specify the Source of the query be the SortedContacts query.
 Right-click on the Contacts entity and choose “Add Query” to open the Query Designer again.
 Name the query “ContactsByBirthDate” and then select “SortedContacts” in the Source drop down on the top right of the designer.

 Now the query is sorted but we need to add a filter condition.
 Defining filter conditions can take some practice (like designing a good data model) but LightSwitch tries to make it as easy as possible while still remaining powerful.
 You can specify fairly complex conditions and groupings in your filter, however the one we need to define isn’t too complex.
 When you need to find records within a range of values you will need 2 conditions.
 Once that checks records fall “above” the minimum value and one that checks records fall “below” the maximum value.